aqxiy/ImpetusNiV/README.md

 Btw, angle PC case outward from desk which is to the right of the computer at around 6.5 degrees, probs just 5-10 range but I settled on 6.5.
 Can check by measuring with ruler or tape and doing inverse tangent.
 Front of case jutting out maybe .5 - 1 inch.
 Seems to do better for EMF and thermals.
 Just my 2 cents with Cooler Master Q300L V2.

+GPU config: Default but with below procedure:

+GPU Scaling toggled on, Integer Scaling toggled on, Integer Scaling toggled off, PC restarted

+btw, angle antennas 15 deg up on left, 15 deg down on right & use 2.4ghz

+Wireless Mode: auto but use a 2.4Ghz network

+Stock thermal paste applied such that no dot is at precise centerpoint

 ## Audio

 https://github.com/aqxiy/audioreccs